Plandroid Help Documentation

 Tips on how to use whichever tool is selected are shown in the status bar, on the bottom of the window.

-The Scale Tool Tab
+The Plan Tool Tab

-The Scale tool tab
+The Plan tool tab

-Scale tool tab
+Plan tool tab

 The Draw Tool Tab